adavarski/PostGUI-k8s-demo/README.md

 ```
 Note: k8s workloads : PostgreSQL + PostgREST + PostGUI

-- PostgreSQL - Database.
+- PostgreSQL - Database
-- PostgREST  - PostgREST serves a fully RESTful API from any existing PostgreSQL database.
+- PostgREST  - PostgREST serves a fully RESTful API from any existing PostgreSQL database
 - PostGUI    - React web application to query and share any PostgreSQL database

 ### 3. Describe a way to automate the CI/CD process of all of the above